 Social Impact Portfolio

 Betterment’s Social Impact portfolio offers investors an SRI portfolio that is more focused on supporting social equity and minority empowerment compared to the Broad Impact portfolio.
 The portfolio achieves this objective by augmenting the ESG exposure achieved in the Broad Impact portfolio with two additional ETFs each with a unique focus on diversity, NACP and SHE.

 NACP is a U.S. stock ETF offered by Impact Shares that tracks the Morningstar Minority Empowerment Index.
 The National Association for the Advancement of Colored People (NAACP) has developed a methodology for scoring companies based on a number of minority empowerment criteria.
-These scores are used to create the Morningstar Minority Empowerment Index, an index which seeks to maximize the minority empowerment score while maintaining market-like risk and strong diversification.
-The end result is an index which provides greater exposure to US companies with strong diversity policies that empower employees irrespective of race or nationality.
+These scores are used to create the Morningstar Minority Empowerment Index, an index that seeks to maximize the minority empowerment score while maintaining market-like risk and strong diversification.
+The end result is an index that provides greater exposure to US companies with strong diversity policies that empower employees irrespective of race or nationality.
 By investing in NACP, investors are allocating more of their money to companies with a better track record of social equity as defined by the NAACP.

 SHE is a US Stock ETF that allows investors to invest in more female-led companies compared to the broader market.
 In order to achieve this objective, companies are ranked within each sector according to their ratio of women in senior leadership positions.
 Only companies that rank highly within each sector are eligible for inclusion in the fund.
 By investing in SHE, investors are allocating more of their money to companies that have demonstrated greater gender diversity within senior leadership than other firms in their sector.

 Let’s Make Investing More Socially Responsible